m e n u

 "Oh.
 Please, please.
 Carry on."

-She closed her eyes, as if to get a better inward view of his brother.
-"So - he doesn't like women... hates noise...," she continued.
-"He also doesn't like cars and hates being disturbed when he's working...
+She closed her eyes to get a better inward view of his brother.
+"Let me see - he doesn't like women... hates noise...," she continued.
+"He also doesn't like cars and hates being disturbed, especially when he's working...
 Hm, how about..."
-She broke off, her eyes widening.
+She broke off, her eyes wide open.
 "Oh no, it's late, I gotta go home!"

 "Spit it out!"